Drug & Alcohol Rehab County Durham & Near County Durham

 The amount of time you spend at a drug and alcohol rehab in County Durham, or anywhere else, will likely vary based on a variety of factors.

-This can include the kind of treatment you go through, how severe your addiction is and what kind of treatment you go through.
+This can include the kind of rehab treatment you go through, how severe your addiction is and what kind of treatment you go through.

 For example, physical addictions, such as alcohol and opiates, will require a physical detox to avoid dangerous and unpleasant physical withdrawal symptoms.